sanwill/mount_virtual_disk/README.md

 # Mount Virtual Disk
 Users have few option to move files from VM's disk to local PC, they can do scp or use "Shared folder" option (in case of VirtualBox), however there is a 3rd option which to mount the virtual disk directly to local PC.
-This definately useful users want to copy the files without boot up the VM (e.g. in case of the boot disk failure).
+This definately useful if users want to copy the files without boot up the VM (e.g. in case of the boot disk failure).

-We are using qemu-nbd to mount the virtual disk.
-The qemu-ndb supports a variety of virtual disk formats such as:
+We will use qemu-nbd to mount the virtual disk. qemu-ndb supports a variety of virtual disk formats such as:
 QCOW2: QEMU's own format, which supports features like snapshots and compression.
 RAW: A simple uncompressed format.
 VMDK: VMware's format.